occipital/django-content-settings/docs/template_types.md

 ### SimpleExecNoArgs(GiveCallMixin, SimpleExec)

-Same as `SimpleExec` but the setting value is not callable, but already evaluated.
+Same as `SimpleExec`, but the setting value is not callable, but already evaluated.
 Similar to `DjangoTemplateNoArgs`

 ### DjangoModelExec(DjangoModelTemplateMixin, SimpleExec)